 When you finally do decide to talk about money (or perhaps your partner brings it up first), be sure to take the time to listen to what they have say.
 Don’t just dominate the conversation with what you want and expect.

 It is rare that two people will agree on everything about money, saving, debt, etc. A strong relationship, and eventually marriage, means compromise, and that includes when it comes to making decisions about finances.

 When you talk about how you are with money, what you would like to do and what you expect, back up your statements with reasons why you think it’s viable to do what you do regarding money.
 For example, if you expect to put aside a certain amount each month for savings, explain why you think it’s important to do so.
 Likewise, when your partner talks about what they would like to do, ask them why.
 You might find yourself agreeing with their explanation and money beliefs, or you might better convince them of your own.

 Talk about your current financial situation, what level of recreational spending you can comfortably handle, and what you expect to be able to save.
-Talk about debt you or your partner might have and how you both can handle it.
+Talk about debt you or your partner might have and how you both can handle it, and offer solutions like using credit repair companies to fix credit scores or help them consolidate their debt.
 Talk about plans for retirement savings, and any additional money-related topics, such as how you feel about using credit cards.

 Remember, money is an important topic, but it doesn’t always have to be a topic of conflict.
 Have the courage to talk about it with your partner in a constructive manner, and you may find that together you can both benefit from the conversation.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.